estefaniagPerez/cyber-tips-reverse/02_jump_function/README.md

  docker run --rm -it --privileged jump_image
 ```

-Run the program with the ASLR falg disabled for the proccess.
+Once in the container shell, run the program with the ASLR flag disabled for the program proccess.
 ```shell
 setarch x86_64 -R ./jump_function.sh
 ```